tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-<mark>Billy Jack Gaither, Sylacauga, Alabama, had less than 13,000 residents with seven churches when Billy Jack lived there.</mark> <mark>Only around 100 gay people lived there, but most weren't open.
+<q>Billy Jack Gaither.</q> <mark>Sylacauga, Alabama, had less than 13,000 residents with seven churches when Billy Jack lived there.</mark> <mark>Only around 100 gay people lived there, but most weren't open.
 Most would travel to bars in Birmingham to meet other gay people.</mark>

 </james>
 <from>